Raiz Invest Super

 Insurance in your super

-Raiz Invest Super provides the following insurance benefits:
+The Division provides the following insurance benefits:

 Automatic insurance cover

-We will give you pre-approved Death (including Terminal Illness) and Total & Permanent Disablement (TPD) Insurance cover if you meet eligibility criteria, haven’t opted out and are an Australian resident (or hold an Australian Visa entitling you to residency or employment) aged between 15 and 64.
-Further information is set out in Section 7 of the Member Guide.
+We will give you pre-approved Death (including Terminal Illness) and Total & Permanent Disablement (TPD) Insurance cover if you meet eligibility criteria, haven't opted out and are an Australian resident (or hold an Australian Visa entitling you to residency or employment) aged between 15 and 64.

 Cover generally takes eﬀect from the date we receive your first super contribution or rollover.